 Being one of the largest Anglophone Asian countries, Koreans and mainland Chinese often go to the Philippines to learn English.
 Factors for this is that compared to learning English elsewhere, it's cheaper and there is less racism to be faced.
 It is worth mentioning that Henry Sy and Lucio Tan, two of most successful business tycoons of the Philippines, are of Chinese heritage.

 Most Catholic Filipinos have Spanish surnames.
 Often this goes with Spanish first names as well, and during Spanish rule, Catholic baptism made this mandatory.
-Chinese Filipinos have surnames of Chinese origin (i.e. "Cojuangco", the surname of the current President's mother).
+Chinese Filipinos have surnames of Chinese origin (e.g. "Cojuangco", the surname of the previous President's mother).
 American rule introduced English names.
 Of course, names with indigenous roots still exist.
-Today, Filipino names are often composed of a personal name, the mother's maiden surname (usually becoming the middle initial, notably averted by the current President who uses S. after Benigno Simeon) and the father's surname; people may have two or even more personal names so this all makes for Overly Long Names.
+Today, Filipino names are often composed of a personal name, the mother's maiden surname (usually becoming the middle initial, notably averted by the previous President who uses S. after Benigno Simeon) and the father's surname; people may have two or even more personal names so this all makes for Overly Long Names.